mardigiorgio/vex-v5-control-system/README.md

 # VEX Robotics Competition Control System

 ## Introduction
 This repository contains the complete control system code for a VEX Robotics competition robot.
-The system is designed to work with VEX EDR components and includes modules for motor control, sensor integration, autonomous routines, and user control interfaces.
+The system is designed to work with VEX V5 components and includes modules for motor control, sensor integration, autonomous routines, and user control interfaces.

 ## Features
 - **PID Control**: Implementation of Proportional, Integral, Derivative (PID) controllers for precise movement control.